 EMDR therapy is one of the most popular types of therapy used today for the treatment of trauma.
-But what is this therapy and how does it work?
+But what is EMDR therapy, and how does it work?
 Will it help you heal from your past trauma and start a new life in addiction recovery?
 Santé Center for Healing is here to help you heal with our treatment programs.

 When starting to explore EMDR therapy, it helps to understand a little bit about trauma.
-If you need treatment for addiction, you likely suffered some trauma in your past.
-When you seek help for your addiction at a substance abuse treatment center, you also get to know more about EMDR therapy in Texas.
+If you need addiction treatment, you likely suffered some trauma in your past.
+When you seek help for your addiction at a substance abuse treatment center, you also learn more about EMDR therapy in Texas.
+Contact us at 866.238.3154 for more information.

 To understand EMDR therapy, you must first understand trauma.
 Trauma is a psychological and emotional response to deeply troubling events or experiences.
 You can suffer the effects of trauma after an accident, injury, illness, loved one’s death, or divorce.
 Or you can experience trauma from crime-related events like assault, rape, abuse, or torture.

-How these events affect an individual varies from person-to-person.
+How these events affect an individual varies from person to person.
 The trauma therapy treatment at Santé Center for Healing treats the symptoms you suffer from your trauma.
-Some of these symptoms include anger, ongoing sadness, flashbacks, mood swings, nausea, and headaches.
+These symptoms include anger, ongoing sadness, flashbacks, mood swings, nausea, and headaches.
 Shame, isolation, hopelessness, and guilt also follow trauma, even when the events are not the individual’s fault.

 How Does EMDR Therapy Work?

-To learn more about EMDR therapy, let’s break this question down into its two parts.
+To learn more about EMDR therapy, let’s break this question into two parts.

 EMDR therapy is eye movement desensitization and reprocessing therapy.
 It is an interactive type of talk therapy that helps you relieve your symptoms of psychological stress.
-If you suffer from trauma and need post-traumatic stress disorder treatment (PTSD), EMDR helps you start healing from your difficult past events.
+If you suffer from trauma and need post-traumatic stress disorder treatment (PTSD treatment), EMDR enables you to start healing from your difficult past events.

 How does EMDR therapy work?